Searchers Recover All Bodies From The Wreckage of Brown’s Plane

 Zuzul said four planes, including one he was flying on, landed at Dubrovnik shortly before Brown’s plane was due, and the landings went normally.

-The head of Croatia’s civilian air traffic control, Miljenko Radic, told Croatian state TV that the plane had been cleared to land at Dubrovnik airport.
-It approached ``left of the usual route,″ he said. ``It should not have been there.″
+The head of Croatia’s civilian air traffic control, Miljenko Radic, told Croatian state TV that the plane approached Dubrovnik airport ``left of the usual route.″

-The Air Force said because of the bad weather, the plane was on an instrument approach when contact with air traffic controllers was lost.
+The Air Force said because of the bad weather, the plane was making an instrument approach.
 Air Force Lt.
-Gen. Howell Estes said the plane veered off course on its final approach but that had not reported any problems.
+Gen. Howell Estes said the plane veered off course on its final approach but had not reported any problems.

 The airport is situated in mountainous terrain about three miles inland from the Adriatic Sea.
-Planes usually approach it from over the water to avoid the mountains inland, but the approach from the sea is tricky as well.
-Before landing, planes encounter hills 300 to 600 feet high before a quick descent to the sole two-mile-long runway.
+Planes usually approach it from over the water.
+Before landing, they encounter hills 300 to 600 feet high before a quick descent to the two-mile-long runway.

-Ivo Djuricic, 53, was on the hill behind his house when he heard the plane overhead. ``It was very strange to hear it,″ he said, ``because planes never fly above here.″
+Ivo Djuricic was on the hill behind his house when he heard the plane overhead. ``It was very strange to hear it,″ he said, ``because planes never fly above here.″

 He climbed up the hill until he saw the plane was ``in large pieces, loosely together.″ Then he ran back, jumped in his car and raced to the village to call police.

-According to the U.S. Air Force, it was the same plane used earlier this week in the Balkans by Defense Secretary William Perry and for the recent trip to Bosnia by First Lady Hillary Rodham Clinton and her daughter, Chelsea.
+The plane was the same one used earlier this week in the Balkans by Defense Secretary William Perry and for the recent trip to Bosnia by First Lady Hillary Rodham Clinton and her daughter, Chelsea.

-Brown, who had planned to spend three days in Bosnia and Croatia, had said he was ``really exhilarated″ by his Wednesday visit to Bosnia: He brought hamburgers to U.S. troops in Tuzla, saw the fruits of peacekeeping and the potential for reconstruction.
+Brown, who had planned to spend three days in Bosnia and Croatia, had said he was ``really exhilarated″ by his Wednesday visit to Bosnia.

-Brown praised the soldiers, saying that without the U.S.-led NATO force, Bosnians wouldn’t be returning to their homes, families would not be reunited, and meetings between former enemies would not be taking place.
+He praised the soldiers in Tuzla, saying that without the NATO-led force, Bosnians wouldn’t be returning to their homes, families would not be reunited, and meetings between former enemies would not be taking place.

 ``So all of the United States says thanks to all of you,″ he told them.